shimon-cherrypick/community-integrations/libraries/dagster-contrib-weaviate/README.md

 ## Development

-The `Makefile` provides the tools required to test and lint your version locally
+The `Makefile` provides the tools required to test and lint your local installation

 ```sh
 make test